MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

 			reg add "HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\DRM" /t REG_SZ /v "DefaultServer" /d "%CloudRMS%" /F

 	Optional: The scripts do not reference Office 2016 in the comments.
-If you wanted to update the comments to reflect these additions for Office 2016, make the following changes to **Redirect_Onprem.cmd**:
+If you want to update the comments to reflect these additions for Office 2016, make the following changes to **Redirect_Onprem.cmd**:

 	- Search for `::     or MSIPC (Office 2013) with on-premises AD RMS` and replace this with the following: